-We are a team of mental health and physical health professionals that provide assessment and treatment to young people when eating has become difficult, either a young person has lost a lot of weight and is wanting to continue to lose weight but is becoming physical unwell due to this, or a young person is using other ways, such as over-exercising or vomiting to try to control their weight.
+Part of the Child and Adolescent Mental Health Service (CAMHS), Alder Hey Eating Disorder Service for Young People (EDYS) is a team of mental health and physical health professionals that provide assessment and treatment to young people when eating has become difficult, either a young person has lost a lot of weight and is wanting to continue to lose weight but is becoming physical unwell due to this, or a young person is using other ways, such as over-exercising or vomiting to try to control their weight.

 Young people up to aged 18 and their families.

-We offer parent work to help think how best to support the young person who is struggling with eating.
+Alder Hey Eating Disorder Service for Young People (EDYS) offers parent work to help think how best to support the young person who is struggling with eating.
 We also offer family therapy, which is a chance for the family to talk and think together about how best to manage when eating is difficult for the young person and to make sense of what can keep things difficult and what can help.

 We work with young people and their families that live in Liverpool and Sefton.

 There is some flexibility during Monday- Friday but most appointments are between the hours of 9-5.

 We see young people at Alder Hey Children’s Hospital and at Alder Park, which is in Waterloo in Sefton.

 What kinds of things do you help with?

 Young people that are struggling with eating This may be because they feel they lost control how much they eat, or because food dominates their live or perhaps they make themselves sick after eating.

 Mental and physical health assessment.
 Family therapy, individual therapy, dietetic advice, psychiatry reviews and advice.